elavul/MySQL-Excel----Northwind-Database/README.md

 ### ⚠️ Challenges & Limitations
+* Handling joins across multiple tables and ensuring no duplicates in revenue calculation.
-Since this was a fictional dataset, I didn’t have profit or cost columns, which limits margin analysis.
+* Since this was a fictional dataset, I didn’t have profit or cost columns, which limits margin analysis.
 Also, no real-time data or external benchmarks to validate assumptions.
 If I had access to customer demographics or order frequency data, I’d build a churn or segmentation model.

 ### 🚀 What is Next
-I would love to expand this by building a Tableau dashboard with filters by region or category.
+* I would love to expand this by building a Tableau dashboard with Top 5 customers, Bottom 5 products by margin, revenue by country, time, and category
+Include KPIs: YoY growth, Top 5 customers, Bottom 5 products by margin.
+* Argentina is underperforming.
+I should compare it with a peer country maybe (Chile?
+Brazil?)

 ---